zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 4
 To update only one parameter, you can specify just the proxy name (used for searching) and the desired parameter.
 The rest of the proxy parameters will not be changed.
-For example, if you want to update proxy description, you can use the following example:
+For example, if you want to update the proxy description, you can use the following example:
 ```yaml
 - name: Update proxy description zabbix.zabbix.zabbix_proxy: